 Sometimes I think animal consciousness will rebel and co-conspire to poison the human race.
 But in fact, it is humans who are doing it to themselves via an inhumane model!

-This is not one of my touchy-feely blogs.
+This is not one of my soft and sweeter blogs.
 It’s blatant.
 I own it.
 But I do hope its enlightened you to eat less animal meat.
 Or to buy organic if possible.
 At the minimum bless and thank the animal you eat each and every time.
-After all a bit of good intention trumps none at all. 😉
+After all a bit of good intention prevails over none at all. 😉

 Copyright 2019.
 All rights reserved.